krakxn/ethers-metamask-connect/README.md

-# Metamask connect - HTML, JavaScript, Ethers:
+# MetamaskConnect - HTML, JavaScript, Ethers:

 A sample HTML file to show how to connect with Metamask from the front-end.
 This is a minimalistic example that you can find in the [Metamask docs](https://docs.metamask.io/guide/create-dapp.html#basic-action-part-1).